-- Review: Why are researchers interested in duration of fixation on words during reading? - Hint: Fixation duration measures ... - What are some factors that are known to affect fixation duration on a word? - Hint: We've talked about different factors on two different days in class so far
+- Review: Why are researchers interested in duration of fixation on words during reading? - Hint: Fixation duration measures ... - What are some factors that are known to affect fixation duration on a word? - Hint: We've talked about a few different factors in previous class discussions